Cheapest-to-Deliver Collateral: A Common Factor Approach: Introduction

 \section{Introduction}

 Collateralization describes a market mechanism in which outstanding exposure is covered by low-risk securities, usually in the form of cash or bonds.
-This effectively reduces counterparty credit risk, \cite{simmons2018collateral}, but adds new challenges and features to the mathematical principles of asset pricing.
+This effectively reduces counterparty credit risk, (\cite{simmons2018collateral}), but adds new challenges and features to the mathematical principles of asset pricing.
 Interest is paid on the posted collateral, determined by the contractually agreed collateral rate.
-When frictionless collateralization in continuous time is assumed, it can be shown that this collateral rate is exactly the funding rate of the collateralized asset \cite{PiterbargFunding,Macey2011}.
+When frictionless collateralization in continuous time is assumed, it can be shown that this collateral rate is exactly the funding rate of the collateralized asset (\cite{PiterbargFunding,Macey2011}).
+This idea has been fully formalized in \cite{BieleckiRutkowski}, which also feature an analysis of most collateral conventions.
 When the Credit Support Annex (CSA) of the trade allows for different collateral securities, the choice of collateral creates an optionality: the selection of the optimal collateral security, referred to as the \emph{cheapest-to-deliver} (CTD) collateral.

 Consequently, this \emph{collateral choice option} should be considered in the pricing of the collateralized asset.
 In this article, we introduce a novel approach for the pricing of the collateral choice option which allows for fast and accurate valuation, particularly, when many collateral currencies are available.